By Pantelis Varnava

 2. RAINY DAYS

 Everyone know that when it rains workers receive no money for the hours lost.
-It is therefore reasonable that we be paid as follows:
+It is

 a) For no work done, pay for 2 hours